 Possibly in anticipation, Sainsburys recently agreed a deal to buy Argos owner Home Retail Group, who themselves offer “Fast Track” one hour delivery.
 This is a move which has attracted attention from competition authorities and could result in the closure of many Argos stores.
 Despite this, many experts believe it could make Sainsburys’ delivery options and product ranges more attractive to customers.

 Amazon continues to redefine consumer expectations when it comes to eCommerce and the delivery experience.
 We will be watching with interest to see how Amazon Fresh impacts both large grocery retailers and smaller independents, who are increasingly having to add value elsewhere, being unable to compete with Amazon on speed and logistics.

 Services like Amazon Fresh and Prime Now are great for customer experience, but are unreasonable for smaller eCommerce retailers.
-Using services such as click and collect for retailers with physical stores and relying on the to provide more pleasurable and flexible delivery experiences are still the only real options for independent eCommerce retailers looking to remain competitive.
+Using services such as click and collect for retailers with physical stores and relying on the innovation of distribution companies like DPD to provide more pleasurable and flexible delivery experiences are still the only real options for independent eCommerce retailers looking to remain competitive.